JETSCAPE/JETSCAPE/sims_scripts/README.md

    source <JETSCAPE>/sims-scripts/prepare_compilation_stampede2_2.sh
 ```

-   Then, go to the external modules directory and download smash (also compile), is3D, freestream, music by
+   Then, go to the external modules directory and download smash (also compiles smash), iS3D, freestream-milne, music by

 ```bash
    cd <JETSCAPE>/external_packages/